 But Dom Capers has to be gone.
 I’m not an advocate for coaching changes mid-season, but the Packers defense is so predictable that I can identify what they are doing pre-snap.
 The game ending screen pass to Theo Riddick was against a defense front that gave away their blitzing lanes before the Lions were even set on offense.
 Matt Stafford quickly identified the front, checked to a screen, and scorched the Packers’ defense.
 Capers schemes have traditionally held up, but he has been out of his element against modern offenses for a few years now.
 The change needs to be made sooner rather than later.

 I don’t believe Aaron Rodgers will be making a return this season.
 It may be time to take one on the chin, get a high draft pick (I’m going to start scouting pass rushers this week), and reset.
 Aaron Rodgers is in his prime, and the Packers could set themselves up for another 5 year push to greatness with some smart moves in the offseason.
 Unfortunately, that may mean going through the pain of a bad season for the first time in eight years.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig